 If anyone ever had any doubts, SHFA’s agenda above shows that the group and its events aren’t just about taking pride in heterosexual identity, they’re actively opposed to same-sex marriage equality, reproductive rights, trans and non-binary identities and social programs for LGBTQ families.

 It’s also worth restating that SHFA’s Boston event was basically a white supremacist Trump rally with only about 100 to 200 attendees.
 Attendees were vastly outnumbered by counter-protestors.

-One of SHFA’s lead organizers, Matt Sahady, runs the Boston chapter of a small far-right group called Resist Marxism which traffics in anti-Semitism and white supremacism.
+One of SHFA’s lead organizers, Mark Sahady, runs the Boston chapter of a small far-right group called Resist Marxism which traffics in anti-Semitism and white supremacism.
 SHFA’s other organizers have ties to white supremacist and alt-right organizations too.